-Laurie is significantly involved in the American Bar Association’s Section of Litigation and currently serves as co-chair of the Antitrust Litigation Committee.
-Over the years, Laurie has held a variety of Section of Litigation Committee leadership positions, including co-chair of the Mass Torts Committee, and in 2012 was honored to receive an Outstanding Subcommittee Chair Award by the American Bar Association’s Section of Litigation.
+Laurie has been significantly involved in the American Bar Association’s Section of Litigation and recently served as co-chair of the Antitrust Litigation Committee.
+She is a Fellow of the ABA Bar Foundation.
+Over the years, Laurie has held a variety of Section of Litigation Committee leadership positions, and in 2012 was honored to receive an Outstanding Section of Litigation Subcommittee Chair Award by the American Bar Association.